All About Me Math Activities Upper Elementary for Back to School

 Growth Mindset

-growth mindset in the math classroom
+growth mindset alphabet in the math classroom

 If you teach math, you cannot start the school year without diving into the concept of growth mindset with your students.
 I love displaying growth mindset quotes and alphabet charts in my classroom and using our morning meeting time to discuss the concept of growth mindset to encourage students to persevere and show grit especially when faced with challenging math activities.